-15.2.40.C.02 Control System Classifications(s): All Classifications; Compliance: Should [CID:1761]
+15.2.24.C.02.
+Control System Classifications(s): All Classifications; Compliance: Should [cib:1761]

-Agencies SHOULD configure systems to log every occurrence of a blocked email.
+$\label{eq:configure} \textit{Agencies SHOULD configure systems to log every occurrence of a blocked email.}$

 Blocking of inbound emails

 Blocking an inbound email with a valid protective marking that indicates the email or its attachment exceeds the classification the receiving system is accredited to process will prevent a data spill from occurring on the receiving system.